tcltk/tcl/doc/markdown/socket.md

 [-async]{.lit}
 : This option will cause the client socket to be connected asynchronously.
 This means that the socket will be created immediately but may not yet be connected to the server, when the call to **socket** returns.
-    When a **gets** or **flush** is done on the socket before the connection attempt succeeds or fails, if the socket is in blocking mode, the operation will wait until the connection is completed or fails.
-If the socket is in nonblocking mode and a **gets** or **flush** is done on the socket before the connection attempt succeeds or fails, the operation returns immediately and **fblocked** on the socket returns 1.
+    When a [gets] or [flush] is done on the socket before the connection attempt succeeds or fails, if the socket is in blocking mode, the operation will wait until the connection is completed or fails.
+If the socket is in nonblocking mode and a [gets] or [flush] is done on the socket before the connection attempt succeeds or fails, the operation returns immediately and [fblocked] on the socket returns 1.
 Synchronous client sockets may be switched (after they have connected) to operating in asynchronous mode using:

     ```
     chan configure chan \-blocking 0
     ```
-    See the **chan configure** command for more details.
+    See the [chan configure][chan] command for more details.
     The Tcl event loop should be running while an asynchronous connection is in progress, because it may have to do several connection attempts in the background.
 Running the event loop also allows you to set up a writable channel event on the socket to get notified when the asynchronous connection has succeeded or failed.
-See the **vwait** and the **chan** commands for more details on the event loop and channel events.
+See the [vwait] and the [chan] commands for more details on the event loop and channel events.
-    The **chan configure** option **-connecting** may be used to check if the connect is still running.
+    The [chan configure][chan] option **-connecting** may be used to check if the connect is still running.
 To verify a successful connect, the option **-error** may be checked when **-connecting** returned 0.
-    Operation without the event queue requires at the moment calls to **chan configure** to advance the internal state machine.
+    Operation without the event queue requires at the moment calls to [chan configure][chan] to advance the internal state machine.

 # Server sockets

-If the **-server** option is specified then the new socket will be a server that listens on the given *port* (either an integer or a service name, where supported and understood by the host operating system; if *port* is zero, the operating system will allocate a free port to the server socket which may be discovered by using **chan configure** to read the **-sockname** option).
+If the **-server** option is specified then the new socket will be a server that listens on the given *port* (either an integer or a service name, where supported and understood by the host operating system; if *port* is zero, the operating system will allocate a free port to the server socket which may be discovered by using [chan configure][chan] to read the **-sockname** option).
 If the host supports both, IPv4 and IPv6, the socket will listen on both address families.
 Tcl will automatically accept connections to the given port.
 For each connection Tcl will create a new channel that may be used to communicate with the client.
 Tcl then invokes *command* (properly a command prefix list, see the **EXAMPLES** below) with three additional arguments: the name of the new channel, the address, in network address notation, of the client's host, and the client's port number.

 The following additional option may also be specified before *port*: